 For floating services, instead of specifying the specific instances on which the service runs, you can specify a pool of eligible instances, any of which can run the service.
-For information on floating services, see Services (on page 10).

 Moving and scaling services with multiple types

 When moving or scaling a service that has multiple types, you can simultaneously configure separate rebalancing operations for each type.